ahamlinman/randomizer/SERVERLESS.md

 ./hfc build-deploy Randomizer  # or whatever other stack name you chose
 ```

-This command will automatically compile the randomizer code for AWS Lambda,
+This command automatically compiles the randomizer code for AWS Lambda, uploads
-upload it to your S3 bucket, and set it up for use.
-After some time, the script
+it to your S3 bucket, sets it up for use, and prints a webhook URL for Slack.
-will finish and print the webhook URL for Slack.
-Copy and paste this into the
+Copy and paste this into the "URL" field of your Slack slash command
-"URL" field of your Slack slash command configuration, and save it.
+configuration, and save it.

 At this point, you should be able to use the randomizer in your Slack
 workspace.
 Go ahead and try it out!